miaodai/miaodai.github.io/_pages/research.md

 * “The role of pressure groups in international trade in waste: A gravity approach”
 * “Common ownership in a nonrenewable market”
-* “Solving Feedback Nash equilibria with more heterogenous players: using Markov chain approximation method”. (with Fan Yang)
+* “Solving Feedback Nash equilibria with more heterogenous players: using Markov chain approximation method”